Application Parameters

 Icon

-Upload an image file to be displayed as the icon for the application on the Application Portal.
+Upload an image file to display as the application icon in the Applications Portal.

 None